danidiaz/red-black-record/README.md

 wraps each field will be an identity functor `I` (from [sop-core](http://hackage.haskell.org/package/sop-core)).
 The -I suffixed functions wrap and unwrap the field's value on behalf of the user.

+### I want a version of "match" that when it fails returns a variant with the unmatched cases.

+That isn't implemented (yet).
+It would require key deletion on the type-level tree.

 ## Alternatives